-Freezing and thawing units are used in applications including but not limited to:
+Freezing and thawing units are used in a range of medical/pharma applications including:

 Where airflow and heat are concerned, simulation can be extremely useful in assessing and improving HVAC design.
-Using online simulation you quickly and easily visualize air behaviour and identify areas of recirculation or unstable temperatures.
+Using online simulation you quickly and easily visualize air behavior and identify areas of recirculation or unstable temperatures.
 Whether assessing an existing thawing unit or optimizing a design before construction, simulation offers engineers the results they need to ensure a stable and controlled environment for freezing and thawing processes.
-As an example, watch this webinar on HVAC cold room design via the button below.Learn more